aws-samples/sample-serverless-digital-asset-payments/README.md

-# Digital Asset Payments on AWS
+# Processing Digital Asset Payments on AWS
 **Authored by: Simon Goldberg and David Dornseifer**

 This solution supports both ETH and ERC20 token payments on *any* EVM-compatible blockchain with automated payment detection and fund sweeping capabilities.